juanjosec5/lit-boilerplate/README.md

 This is a simple boilerplate for creating a Lit application that runs with webpack and scss.

 ### Important!
-Work in progress and some features are still missing
+Work in progress and some features are still pending

 ## Installation